TheJessieKirk/age_of_empires_iii_2007_expansion/README.md

 ### 1.1 Single Player Campaign

-* In _Blood, Ice and Steal Act 1: Breakout_, Alain Magnan's "knights" are now guard lancers instead of imperial hussars. _(I felt this a better reflection of the "knights" Morgan Black refers to, as well as the "heavy cavalry" Alain Magnan refers to __-Jess__)_
+#### _Blood, Ice and Steal_ Act 1###
 * The Knights of St. John now uses a more historically-accurate _Sovereign Military Order of Malta Flag of the Order's Works_; a white Maltese cross defacing a red field.
 Based on "[_Bandiera del Sovrano Militare Ordine di Malta.svg_](<https://commons.wikimedia.org/wiki/File:Bandiera_del_Sovrano_Militare_Ordine_di_Malta.svg>)".
 Public domain.

 * Alain Magnan now has a retextured caparison and jupon to match the new flag design detailed above.

 * _St.
 Elmo_ (Morgan's flagship) now has retextured sails to match the new flag design detailed above.

+* The Knights of St. John now have galleys instead of caravels, as this is more historically accurate.

+* In _Breakout_, Alain Magnan's "knights" are now guard lancers instead of imperial hussars. _(I felt this a better reflection of the "knights" Morgan Black refers to, as well as the "heavy cavalry" Alain Magnan refers to __-Jess__)_

+* In _Into the Caves_, the secondary objective "find a shipwreck and gather any supplies near it" nis now fixed so you can complete it.

+* In _PIRATES!_, the caravel that gets blown up at the start, and any caravels that would be sent from Malta, are now galleys to reflect changes above.

 ### 1.2 Units